#11: Steven Odendaal – If you fall off your bike, get back on!

 His dad was doing it, and a track day at Darby – he fell with it.
 Steven has got petrol running through my veins.
 Very lucky to continue his dream with it?

 Himself when he started to see what he could achieve, and then for his family too and then his country too.
 It’s amazing to have the South African support.

 Q8 – What is the feeling of winning races?

 It’s a fantastic feeling, all the hard effort, all the hard days on the gym and everything makes it worth it.
 It’s like a drug, the feeling of winning.

 Q9 – What does it take to win?

 Focus, dedicated and disciplined.
 Diet, training, can’t be too crazy, the right amount of effort and the other things that matter in life.
-I kept my family happy, kept my fitness up and running at 100% of my capabilities.
+Steven Odendaal kept his family happy, kept his fitness up and running at 100% of my capabilities.

 Q10 – How do you not be a robot during the process?